winsw/winsw/doc/loggingAndErrorReporting.md

 ### Automatic archiving of logs

-:exclamation: This feature is reported to be broken in recent WinSW versions.
+:warning: This feature is reported to be broken in recent WinSW versions.
 It is a potential subject for removal.